What is a startup pitch deck?

 • Test it: if a non-technical person cannot explain what your startup does after hearing your tagline once, rewrite it

-Analysis of 100+ funded decks from 2024–2025 consistently shows the same 12 essential slides.
+What slides should a pitch deck include?
+Analysis of 100+ funded decks from 2024-2025 consistently shows the same 12 essential slides.
 Each answers a specific investor question.
-Missing any one of them leaves a gap in the story that investors will fill with their own—usually skeptical—assumptions.
+Missing any one of them leaves a gap in the story that investors will fill with their own - usually skeptical - assumptions.

 • 2.
 Problem: The pain you are solving, who experiences it, and why existing solutions fail.
 Quantify the cost of the problem.